 Miscellaneous tips for installing on a tent:

--On a tent zipper, the coils will be visible from either the inside or the outside of the tent.
-Make sure that the thumbscrew on the FixnZip™ is on the same side that the coils are visible (see picture below).
+-Try installing the FixnZip™ is on the same side that the coils are visible (see picture below).

 The great thing is that one FixnZip™ can be used on a tent, sleeping bag, or backpack etc. So don’t wait until you’re out camping and the zipper breaks before you buy one.
 Keep a spare in your first aid kit just to be prepared.
 If you have any questions, feel free to call/email, or hit us up on facebook and twitter.
 Now get out there and hit the trail!